williamcoxthepilot/ap-cs-project-site/README.md

-# ap-cs-project-site
+# Peronal website
-Some project I've done in AP CS
+This website was made with html and css to show off projects I have done in class.